Helpful Hints

 Packets

 We love any donations that we receive at Utah Share.
 However, it’s especially nice when we receive packets complete with a gown and coordinating blanket so that we aren’t left to try to pair up individual donations to make a full packet.
 See the yardage tips below if you would like to buy enough fabric to put together a complete kit.
 At Utah Share, we generally use white knit hats with a pink, blue, or white ribbon.
 These coordinate with most gowns that are donated, so it is not necessary to add a hat to your packet.
+Although not shown, diapers in matching sets of two are also nice to add to a packet.

 Pads